Forgotten Truths

 Fr.
 Felix Sardá y Salvani

-But they deceive themselves.
-In order to combat and discredit false ideas, we must make them look abhorrent and despicable to the same multitude they tried to convince and seduce. ...
 Now it so happens that ideas cannot be sustained by themselves in the air, nor do they spread or propagate by themselves.
 Left to themselves, they would never produce all the evil that harms society.
 It is only when they are applied by those who conceive them that they have an effect.
 Ideas are like the arrows and the bullets that would harm no one if they were not shot from the bow or the gun.
-It is the archer and the gunner, therefore, who should be the first target in our sight if one wants to stop that enemy.
+It is the archer and the gunner, therefore, who should be the first target in our sight.
+Save for them, the fire would kill no one.
 Any other method of waging war, be it liberal or not, does not make sense.

 The authors and propagators of heretical doctrines are soldiers with poisoned weapons in their hands.
 Their arms are the books, the newspapers, the public speeches and their personal influence.
 It is not enough to dodge the bullets they fire.
 The first thing necessary is to make the shooter himself ineffective so that he can do no more mischief.

 The Fathers of the Church support this thesis.
 The very titles of their works clearly show that in their combats against heresies, their first blow was at the heresiarchs.
-Almost all the titles of St. Augustine’s works bear the name of the author of the heresy against which they are written: Adversus (Against) Fortunatum, Adversus Faustum Manichaeum, Adversus Adamanctum, Adversus Felicem, Adversus Secundinum.
+Almost all the titles of St. Augustine’s works bear the name of the author of the heresy against which they are written: Adversus (Against) Fortunatum, Adversus Manichaean, Adversus Adamanctum, Adversus Felicem, Adversus Secundinum.
 Or, Quis fuerit Petriamus (Who is Petrianus?), De gestis Pelagii (About the Deeds of Pelagius), Quis fuerit Julianus, etc.

-(Felix Sardá y Salvani, El Liberalism es pecado, Barcelona: 1960, pp. 60-62)
+(Felix Sardá y Salvani, El Liberalism es pecado, Barcelona: 1960, pp. 60-62;

 Posted on November 20, 2010